Ethanol: Other uses

-Ethanol is an important industrial ingredient.
-It has widespread use as a precursor for other organic compounds such as ethyl halides, ethyl esters, diethyl ether, acetic acid, and ethyl amines.
-It is considered a universal solvent, as its molecular structure allows for the dissolving of both polar, hydrophilic and nonpolar, hydrophobic compounds.
+Ethanol is an important industrial ingredient with widespread uses as a precursor for other organic compounds such as ethyl halides, ethyl esters, diethyl ether, acetic acid, and ethyl amines.
 As ethanol also has a low boiling point, it is easy to remove from a solution that has been used to dissolve other compounds, making it a popular extracting agent for botanical oils.
-Cannabis oil extraction methods often use ethanol as an extraction solvent, and also as a post-processing solvent to remove oils, waxes, and chlorophyll from solution in a process known as winterization.

 Ethanol is found in paints, tinctures, markers, personal care products such as mouthwashes, perfumes and deodorants, and wet specimen preservatives.
 Polysaccharides precipitate from aqueous solution in the presence of alcohol, and ethanol precipitation is used for this reason in the purification of DNA and RNA.
 Because of its low freezing point of -114 C and low toxicity, ethanol is sometimes used in laboratories (with dry ice or other coolants) as a cooling bath to keep vessels at temperatures below the freezing point of water.
 For the same reason, it is also used as the active fluid in alcohol thermometers.

+Ethanol is also used in removing several stains, as it is considered a universal solvent.
+Its molecular structure allows for the dissolving of both polar, hydrophilic and nonpolar, hydrophobic compounds.
+It can be used to dissolve oils, inks, and other substances.